Pan Am Flight 816: Investigation

+By 31 July, M. Lemaire, president of the french commission of inquiry, declared that it was unlikely that a criminal act had taken place.

 The cockpit voice recorder and flight data recorder are believed to have sunk in 2300 ft of water, and were never recovered.
 It is believed that an instrument failure during the climb out turn may have contributed to the accident.

 Due to the flight recorders not being found, no official cause was determined.